Chipik0/Luminary-Concept/README.md

 # V0.0.3.0
 **In work**\
-Adding the ability to update the system inside Luminary 57%.\
+Adding the ability to update the system inside Luminary 100%.\
 Adding a wallpaper changer function...
-95%.\
+100%.\
 Fixing a lot of lags...\
 New boot animation\
+New Easter Egg
 >Adding the possibility of implementing your own programs into the system...
 20%.\
 A file with the basis of the program code for the system will appear soon